- 5 Days

 Experience the enduring and powerful legacy of local sound by visiting the recording studios that shaped some of the greatest music ever made.
 In the 1960s, notable hits, such as "When a Man Loves a Woman," were recorded with artists of different races coming together when the rest of the country was divided.
 With the power of music able to leap across barriers and unite people of different cultural backgrounds, learn why Irish band U2's frontman Bono has described the Muscle Shoals area studios as "humble shells ... [that] contained an empire that crossed race and creed ...
 It was revolutionary."
 Discover the stories of songwriters and musicians whose work earned this area of Alabama the nickname as the "Hit Recording Capital of the World."

 Still a working facility, FAME Recording Studios was co-founded by pioneer Rick Hall and host to artists such as Percy Sledge, Tom Jones, Wilson Pickett, Mac Davis, and Candi Staton among many, many others.
 In late 1961, Hall produced Muscle Shoals' first hit record with Arthur Alexander.
 Hall also produced Etta James' acclaimed Tell Mama album.
-Aretha Franklin, after being dropped from her music label because no one knew what to do with her amazing voice, cut a song here and found her essence that became a turning point in a career on the way to becoming the "Queen of Soul."
+Aretha Franklin, after being dropped from her music label because no one knew what to do with her amazing voice, cut a song here and found an essence that led her to become the "Queen of Soul."
 In the last 50 years, FAME recorded or published music selling more than 350 million copies.

 Following FAME, tour a small, nondescript building in Sheffield known as the Muscle Shoals Sound Studio at 3614 Jackson Highway.
-Not your typical hands-off museum, guests are encouraged to play the piano used by the Rolling Stones to record "Brown Sugar" and "Wild Horses."
+Not your typical museum, guests can inspect the piano used by the Rolling Stones to record "Brown Sugar" and "Wild Horses."

 The house band, known affectionately as the "Swampers" (who originally formed to play for FAME studios), is widely regarded as one of the most important American recording studio bands in the golden age of rock and soul.
 Artists who have collaborated with these talented musicians and benefitted from the area's lack of distractions include a "who's who" of rock and roll and rhythm and blues: Dire Straits, Big Joe Turner, Carlos Santana, Joe Cocker, Gregg Allman, Jimmy Buffett, Melissa Etheridge, Johnnie Taylor, and Bobby "Blue" Bland.
 Hear interesting tidbits about favorite songs that you won't learn anywhere else!
 Bob Seger's nostalgic song "Mainstreet" was recorded with the Swampers, as was a demo of "Old Time Rock and Roll."
 Did you know Seger recorded "Old Time Rock and Roll" with his own band, but didn't feel it had the same sound?
 He bought the demo from the Swampers and laid his vocals over it.
 Paul Simon came to Alabama planning to record one song for his album There Goes Rhymin' Simon.
 But the Swampers' chameleon-like ability to blend with differing artists meant they picked up on Simon's music quickly and ended up recording five songs, including the well-known "Kodachrome."
 The Swampers are referred to in the lyrics of "Sweet Home Alabama" by Lynyrd Skynyrd and appear on the cover of Cher's 1969 album, 3614 Jackson Highway.